Levillain-Letton House

 The Levillain-Letton House is a historic house located in Venice, Florida.

 Description and history

 It is a 2-story Mediterranean Revival style house constructed of textured stucco over clay tile.
 The four bay plan is rectangular with a one bay wing on its right side, resting on a concrete foundation.
 The gable roof is clad in concrete barrel tile of the period.
+It was built in 1926 as part of the Brotherhood of Locomotive Engineers development of the city.
 It was added to the National Register of Historic Places on April 12, 1989.